weecology/ogrants/index.md

 ## News and Updates

-### 1/24/2022—Seeking Advisory Committee Members
+### 1/24/2022—Seeking Advisory Committee Members [applications closed]

 With generous funding from IMLS, over the next 18 months we will be undertaking a series of planning activities to explore requirements and feasibility of an open grants repository.
-We are **currently accepting applications** to join the project advisory committee.
-Advisors will receive a stipend and will commit to attend one in-person meeting and several virtual meetings through the planning phase. **Apply by Monday, February 21st!**
+Advisors will receive a stipend and will commit to attend one in-person meeting and several virtual meetings through the planning phase.

 {% include footer.html %}